The Who's Tommy

 The Who's Tommy is a rock musical with music and lyrics by Pete Townshend and a book by Townshend and Des McAnuff.
-It is based on the 1969 rock opera Tommy by The Who.
+It is based on the 1969 rock opera Tommy by the Who.

 Productions

 The musical opened at La Jolla Playhouse in San Diego, California, on 1 July 1992.
 The Broadway theatre debut was at the St. James Theatre on 29 March 1993 with 27 previews running through 10 April.
 The show then officially opened on 22 April 1993 and closed on 17 June 1995, after 900 performances.
 Produced by Sir George Martin and directed by Des McAnuff, with choreography by Wayne Cilento, and groundbreaking iconic projections by Wendall K. Harrington, the original cast included Michael Cerveris (Tommy), Marcia Mitzman (Mrs. Walker), Jonathan Dokuchitz (Captain Walker), Paul Kandel (Uncle Ernie) and Cheryl Freeman (The Gypsy/Acid Queen), plus an ensemble that included Alice Ripley, Christian Hoff, Norm Lewis, Tracy Nicole Chapman, Michael McElroy, Sherie Rene Scott and Rick Fitts.

 A Canadian Production opened at the Elgin Theatre in Toronto on 1 March 1995, and played throughout the year.
 The production featured an entirely Canadian cast, and the lead character of Tommy was played by Tyley Ross.

 Once the Toronto run ended, the production went on a Canadian tour.

 The original production ran 1995/1996 for 13 months in Germany at the Capitol Theatre in Offenbach (next to Frankfurt).
 The show officially opened on 28 April 1995 and closed on 16 June 1996.
 Cast included Michael Cerveris (Tommy), Helen Hobson (Mrs. Walker), Joe Lutton (Captain Walker), Roger Bart (Cousin Kevin), Bill Kocis (Onkel Ernie), Linda Dorsey (Acid Queen) plus an ensemble that included Stephen Bienskie, Nicci Brightman, Patrick Clancy, Tim Talman, and others.
 The show subsequently was produced by various touring companies throughout North America and Europe.

+A production directed by Marcia Milgrom Dodge ran at the Bay Street Theatre in Sag Harbor, New York, from 13 June to 9 July 2006, with Euan Morton in the title role.
+The cast also included Mike McGowan (Captain Walker), Liz Pearce (Mrs Walker), Paul Binotto (Uncle Ernie), Josh Walden (Cousin Kevin), Shelby Braxton-Brooks (The Gypsy) and Noah Galvin as the ten-year-old Tommy.

 A production ran in the West End at the Shaftesbury Theatre from 5 March 1996 until 8 February 1997, featuring Paul Keating (Tommy) and Kim Wilde (Mrs. Walker).

 The original Broadway cast performed a one night only reunion benefit concert at the August Wilson Theatre in New York City on 15 December 2008.
 Produced by The Path Fund/Rockers on Broadway, the concert was a benefit for Broadway Cares/Equity Fights AIDS, the Broadway Dreams Foundation and the Bachmann-Strauss Dystonia and Parkinson Foundation.